Who We Are

 - Leverage our position as an innovation test bed

-- Creating an efficient marketplace that benefits producers and consumers
+- Promoting an efficient marketplace that benefits producers and consumers

 Hawaii State Energy Office Administrator, Carilyn Shon

 Carilyn Shon is Administrator of the Hawaii State Energy Office, a post she was appointed to in July 2017.
 As Administrator, Carilyn develops, manages, and implements statewide energy programs, policies, and initiatives that support Hawaii’s clean energy transformation.

 Carilyn comes with 17 years of experience as the Energy Efficiency Program Manager where she was responsible for implementing projects and programs that contribute to the Hawaii Clean Energy Initiative and the state’s energy self-sufficiency and efficiency objectives.

 Carilyn has extensive experience working on a number of energy programs, including sustainable/energy efficient building programs for commercial and residential buildings; building code updates; legislative initiatives for efficiency and renewable programs; utility planning for programs before the Public Utilities Commission; renewable industry support and coordination to promote renewable energy use in Hawaii; and partnership programs with the private sector, federal and county entities, and other state agencies to promote efficiency and renewable energy programs.
 She is a Leadership in Energy and Environmental Design, Accredited Professional, Existing Buildings/Operations and Maintenance.